-Microsoft Excel is a commercial spreadsheet application written and distributed by Microsoft for Microsoft Windows and Mac OS X. It features calculation, graphing tools, pivot tables and a macro programming language called Visual Basic for Applications.
-With its powerful functions, Excel has been a very widely applied spreadsheet in many fields, this article shows some example on What is Microsoft Excel really used for?
+Microsoft Excel is a commercial spreadsheet application written and distributed by Microsoft for Windows and Mac OS X users.
+It features calculation, graphing tools, pivot tables and a macro programming language called Visual Basic for Applications.
+With its powerful functions, Excel has been a very widely applied spreadsheet tool in many fields, this article shows some example on What is Microsoft Excel really used for?

-The commenly useage of Excel is to manage data records and name lists.
-You don't have to plan in advance on how the table should look like, as the preset layout alllows you to create the tables on the fly, just fill in the information, the table is developed on the go.
+The commonly usage of Excel is to manage data records.
+You don't have to plan in advance on how the table should look like, as preset layout allows you to create tables on the fly, just fill in information and data, the table is developed on the go.
 Another more attractive point is that you have the ability to sort the list and filter the listing like a database tool.
-You can download the template of list.

 Besides the good use on managing data, Excel is a great analytical tool for business.
-With the pivot table contained within Excel, you can easily analyse a large number of data, as the pivot table can automatically sort, count, and total the data stored in one table or spreadsheet and create a second table displaying the summarized data.
-It has gone through many revision.
-In each revision, we see its power being enhanced.
-In the latest version of Excel 2010, there are many new features added: It added almost six new caculations, a 'Show Value As' function and some great visual tools.
-Download this sales analytics if you need.
+With the pivot table contained within Excel, you can easily analyze a large number of data, as the pivot table can automatically sort, count, and total the data stored in one table or spreadsheet and create a second table displaying the summarized data.

 3. Create forms and consolidate results

 You can use Excel to create not only a simple form that contains boxes, but also professional forms which include option buttons that allow you to select answers, dropdown list to select a particular answer from list of items.
 Together with charts, you can use Excel to compile answers to tests or quizzes and analyze the profile of the class (If you are a teacher) or your team (If you are a supervisor).